edmundhung/conform/packages/conform-react/README.md

 import { shouldValidate } from '@conform-to/react';

 /**
- * The submission context and intent give us hint on what should be valdiated.
+ * The submission type and intent give us hint on what should be valdiated.
  * If the type is 'validate', only the field with name matching the metadata must be validated.
  * If the type is 'submit', everything should be validated (Default submission) */